Hulk Hogan's Celebrity Championship Wrestling

-Hulk Hogan's Celebrity Championship Wrestling was an American reality television program, which ran for eight episodes on CMT in 2008.
-The first episode aired on October 18.
+Hulk Hogan's Celebrity Championship Wrestling is an American reality television series that aired on CMT from October 18 to December 6, 2008.
 In Australia, it premiered in July 2009 on the FOX8 channel.
 It was also shown in the UK on Bravo and Viva.
 It was co-produced by Hulk Hogan and Bischoff-Hervey Entertainment.
 It featured celebrities being trained to become professional wrestlers.
 The finale aired on December 6, when Dennis Rodman was declared the winner.